lutherkanabu/3d-squash-game/README.md

 ## About

-Chase and squash the creeps by jumping on them.
+- Chase and squash the creeps by jumping on them.
 Get hit from the side and it's game over.
 The more you squash, the higher your score.
+- Based on the official [Your First 3D Game](https://docs.godotengine.org/en/stable/getting_started/first_3d_game/index.html) tutorial from Godot documentation.

-## Requirements
+## Play

-- Godot
+- Requires [Godot](https://godotengine.org/download) to run from source.

 ## Controls